Mozer/wav2lip_extension/README.md

 ## News
+- 2023.11.22 CPU only inference is also very fast with caching!
+(1 second for a short answer, 15 seconds for 11 second long input audio)
-2023.11.21 Caching for face detection.
+- 2023.11.21 Caching for face detection.
 Generation speed for cached vids is now almost 2x faster (2 seconds for a short answer, 10 seconds for 11 second long input audio)

 ## Requirements:
-- nvidia GPU with 6+ GB VRAM
+- CPU or nvidia GPU with 6+ GB VRAM
+- if you have less VRAM or Radeon GPU please use CPU, it is also fast

 ## Notes:
 - wav2lip is built using pytorch with cuda.
 AMD gpus or CPUs are not tested.
 You can try, they might work.
 Please report if they do.
 - Min VRAM: 6 GB for 300x400 input video and short audio.
 Static input images may require less VRAM (how much?).
 Hi-res input videos/images and longer audios require more VRAM.
 Please report if you are able to run it with less VRAM
 - If your LLM model is also in VRAM it can cause to OOM error or result in slower replies if you have shared VRAM.
 - I tested it with 3060 12GB and was able to have ruGPT3.5-13B-gptq fully loaded into VRAM using autoGPTQ.
-But sometimes with longer replies (4+ sentences) it went into using shared VRAM and causing drastic drop in video gen speed.
+But sometimes with longer replies (4+ sentences) it went into using shared VRAM and caused drastic drop in video gen speed.
 - Default silero api server doesn't support other languages, just English
 - Default silero api server doesn't support prosody (voice speed and pitch)
 - Video generation takes some time (about 10s).
 If your LLM is also in VRAM don't ask it anything during video generation or you can get OOM error.
 (TODO: disable sending)